matijakolaric-com/django-music-publisher/README.rst

 With default settings, all that is required is to set folowing Config Vars:

 * ALLOWED_HOSTS set to your host name, or a comma-separated list of hostnames
-* DATABASE_URL is usually set by PostgteSQL addon
+* DATABASE_URL is usually set by PostgreSQL addon
 * SECRET_KEY should be generated, if not, one is autogerenated on every deployment, which may be fine for free tier testing, but not for serious work